VasanthThoraliKumaran/docker-for-rtmp-hls-dash-live-stream/README.md

 ## rtmp-hls-dash-live-stream
-a proxy server that receives video source through rtmp and distributes it using hls/dash to client devices
+dockerfile for a proxy server that receives video source through rtmp and distributes streams using hls/dash to client devices